iris1901/CUNA/README.md

   --weights auto \
   --seed 0
 ```
-Each model training run produces:
-- model.cfg: best checkpoint saved,
-- model.epochX.pt
-- args.txt: a record of all parameters used for reproducibility,
-- model.log: epoch-by-epoch training and validation metrics,
-- metrics : final performance metrics such as Accuracy, F1, AUROC, AUPRC, and MCC.
+Each model training run produces a long file model.log, epoch-by-epoch training and validation metrics, X saved model checkpoints model.epochX.pt, a model configuration file model.cfg, a file args.txt record of all parameters used for reproducibility and metrics such as accuracy, F1, loss, recall, precision, AUROC, AUPRC and MCC.
+When we want to use this model, we have to provide a saved checkpoint and the model configuration file to CUNA.

 ## Step 4: Modification Detection on Test Data

-In this final step, we use the trained model to detect uracil modifications in a new DNA dataset
+In this final step, we use the trained model to detect uracil modifications in a new DNA dataset.

-To prepare the BAM file used for detection, basecall the modified POD5 file without the --reference option:
+To prepare the BAM file used for detection, basecall a new modified POD5 file without the --reference option:

 ```bash
 ${INPUT_DIR}/dorado-0.5.3-linux-x64/bin/dorado basecaller \